Constance Fisher: Second incident

 On June 30, 1966, Carl returned home from work, only to find 9-month-old Natalie drowned in the bathtub.
 Shocked by the discovery, he ran towards the home of neighbor Howard Wood to use his telephone, as his home did not have one.
 Police were called to the scene, and after examining the crime scene, officers found the bodies of Michael and Kathleen tucked in their beds.
-Constance herself was also found lying in her bed, having been rendered unconscious from a failed suicide attempt to overdose on pills.
+Constance herself was also found lying in her bed, having been rendered unconscious from a suicide attempt to overdose on pills.
 Newspapers at the time noted the eerie similarities with the previous murders, calling it a "duplication of tragedy".

 Constance was rushed to the Thayer Hospital in Waterville, where she was nursed until she regained consciousness.
 Local authorities sought to charge her with murder, and after she was discharged, Constance was brought to Skowhegan in Somerset County for deliberations between prosecutors, before a decision was made for her to be tried in Kennebec County.